 At Immucor Inc., he successfully navigated though various government agencies and its contractors to secure favorable coverage and payment for the company’s first FDA-approved molecular-diagnostic product.
 His leadership of cross-functional teams has produced a strong legacy of customer-centric product development, quality, and enterprise effectiveness.
+He was also chair of the Corporate Social Responsibility Committee.
 Previously, Joel was VP of marketing and business development for Magellan, where he led the company’s efforts to build relationships with Medicaid managed care organizations, public health and social service providers, and policy-makers.
 He established Magellan’s founding support for National Minority Quality Forum’s LeadRiskIndex.com site, creating a first-ever tool enabling the public to research and better understand the risk for lead poisoning at ZIP-code-level granularity.
 In 2017, Joel was appointed as a member of the AABB Coding and Reimbursement Committee.
 The committee is charged with addressing transfusion medicine and cellular therapies reimbursement issues.
 He is certified as a green belt in Lean Six Sigma.

 Master’s of Business Administration

 CPT Coding and Coverage Determination − First to achieve approval for a Proprietary Laboratory Analysis (PLA) code from the American Medical Association.
 Gained specific product coverage determinations for Medicare reimbursement